The best things take time, or at least that’s one way of looking at why Jonathan Hay waited so long to meet his biological mother in person.

 “He’s actually the first person I met from my biological family,” Jonathan said.

-His brother was able to give Jonathan even more background on the family, and, most importantly Ryan knew how Jonathan could get in touch with his mother.
+His brother was able to give Jonathan even more background on the family, and most importantly, Ryan knew how Jonathan could contact his mother.

 When Jonathan finally called his mom and planned his trip to see her in Ashtabula, Ohio, he didn’t bring any cameras.